 2. Welcome to The ‘Little Vienna’ of Romania

-Do you think Vienna is a pretty city?
+Do you like Vienna?
 Then there’s a good chance that you will also like Timişoara.
-This city is often named ‘Little Vienna’, because of the architecture.
-The city center is designed by 19th-century Hungarian architects, often trained in Vienna.
+This city is often named ‘Little Vienna’, because of its architecture.
+The city center is designed by 19th-century Hungarian architects and most of them trained in Vienna.
 They brought Art Nouveau to Timişoara, an architectural style inspired by flower motives and flowy lines.
 One of the most beautiful Art Nouveau buildings is the Lloyd Palace at Victory square and Bruck House at Union square.

 3. Three beautiful squares in a row

-Timişoara is all about three squares.
+Timişoara is all about the three squares.
 Neatly constructed in a row you’ll find Piaţa Victoriei (Victory Square), Piaţa Libertății (Freedom Square), and Piaţa Unirii (Union Square).
 The names refer to historical events that took place here.
 For example, Victory square was the place where the revolution started in 1989.
 Romania was one of the first countries to stand up against the communist regime.
 The most impressive square is undoubtedly Union Square.
 It didn’t matter how many times I visited this square, it kept on impressing me.
 Without exaggerating, I think I took about 20 photos of Bruck House.
+Tip: this city tour will guide you to all three squares along the most beautiful route.

 4. A city of Summer terraces